Rev up your fun at Lac La Biche Winter Festival of Speed

 Flying, talking cars or racing around on sleds, my day was such a breezy, fun time that I began debating whether festival of speed or festival of ease would be a better moniker: speed is a perfect fit for all the wild motor-fuelled action, but ease for the simple hospitality of the community.
 In the end, I decided, it’s both.

-Either way, the Winter Festival of Speed is going to be a surefire great time on snow for Feb 25 -26, 2023.
+Either way, the Winter Festival of Speed is going to be a surefire great time on snow.
 Get your motor running, get out on the highway and get there.

 WHEN YOU GO